dvanderwall/protein_explorer/README.md

 - **Sequence Similarity Database**: Precomputed sequence similarity scores
 - **Kinase Prediction Scores**: Precomputed structure and sequence-based kinase scores

+### MySQL Integration (Remote SQL Database)

+Protein Explorer uses a remote MySQL database hosted on Google Cloud SQL to manage and query structured data in real time.
+This database replaces earlier local file-based storage (e.g., .feather, .parquet) for certain datasets, enabling:
+- Faster querying and analysis from the web app
+- Centralized storage across different deployments
+- Scalable infrastructure for large datasets

+#### How it works
+All SQL interactions are managed via a secure SQLAlchemy-based connector (cloud_sql_connector.py).
+The app uses in-memory caching (via Python dictionaries) to store recent query results during a session.
+There is no reliance on local disk caching anymore—only remote SQL and memory.
+If access to the remote database fails to be established, the application falls back to the local disk caching system.

 ### Data Loading and Caching

 The application implements efficient data loading and caching strategies:

+1. **Remote SQL Queries**: Primary source of all structured data
+2. **In-Memory Caching**: Frequently accessed query results are cached in memory
+3. **Progressive Loading**: Large datasets are loaded incrementally and on-demand

+If the remote database access fails, the application falls back to the local caching systems:

 1. **Preloading**: Critical data is preloaded at application startup
 2. **Local Caching**: Downloaded structures and data are cached locally